°1967, Newport Beach, California

 Visiting artist lecture, Otis College of Art, Los Angeles, California

-Artist talk, The New Vision, Stadelschule, Frankfurt, Germany
+Artist talk, The New Vision, Stadelschule, Frankfurt, Germany, November 28

 2007

-Frances Stark, and Bruce Hainley and Jeremy Sigler, MAK Center for Art, Los Angeles.
+Poetry reading by Frances Stark, Bruce Hainley and Jeremy Sigler, MAK Center for Art, Los Angeles, CA, April 15

 2005

-OXBOW High School of the Arts, Napa, California
+OXBOW High School of the Arts, Napa, CA

 2004